strongloop/strongloop.com2/_posts/2017-08-03-the-openapi-spec-and-you-and-ibm.md

 ###What's Next?

-The current OAI Specification is at v2, with v3 about to be released [any day now](https://www.openapis.org/blog/2017/06/18/open-api-initiative-begins-openapi-spec-comment-period).
+OAI Specification v3 has [been announced](https://www.openapis.org/blog/2017/07/26/the-oai-announces-the-openapi-specification-3-0-0).
 If you're interested in contributing, you can find more information [here](https://www.openapis.org/participate/how-to-contribute).